recontentapp/recontentapp/DEPLOYMENT.md

 ### Auto translation with AWS Translate or OpenAI

 Recontent.app supports auto-translating phrases once a translation is available in at least one language for a given phrase.
 Auto translation can either be powered by [AWS Translate](https://aws.amazon.com/translate/) or [OpenAI](https://platform.openai.com/).

+### Worker with AWS SQS queue

+Recontent.app sometimes needs to perform tasks (eg. daily destinations sync) on a regular basis (eg. CRON jobs) which do not fit the request/response model.
+To ensure these tasks can be performed at scale, an AWS SQS queue is used for batch processing.

+You can set up this worker by using the `SQS_QUEUE_URL` environment variable.

 #### Using AWS Translate